-The purpose of this test is to monitor the individual signals in a 4-wire COP unit to identify the signals and verify correct operation.
+The purpose of this test is to examine the individual signals in a 4-wire COP unit to identify the signals and verify correct operation.

 Connection for diagnostic work will vary dependent on application.